-As at 1 April 2018 there are eight (four residential and four commercial) properties in Lambeth secured by property guardians.
+As at 1 April 2023, there are 13 properties in Lambeth (six residential and seven commercial) secured by a total of 64 property guardians.

 When council property becomes empty, we will consider the use of guardian companies where the immediate future use of the property is still being finalised, or it is earmarked for future use, refurbishment, redevelopment, or disposal.
 This applies mainly to non-residential premises.

 Empty residential property is treated slightly differently because our policy is to use them for temporary accommodation for homeless families, providing they meet housing standards.
 Residential property that does not meet temporary housing standards is offered for property guardianship.

 Any property not secured effectively is at risk of vandalism and being squatted.
 Property addresses are confidential for security reasons.

 Property guardian services

 Each property is assessed on individual needs as to what is required to secure and protect the premises.
 Services provided by property guardian companies include:

 - boarding up empty property

 - burglar / intruder alarm installation

 - live in property guardians.